 Have you had enough of Byron Bay?
-That’s hard to believe.
+That’s hard to believe anyone could get bored of the beautiful Byron Bay beaches.
 But I understand you could be keen to explore somewhere new and different.
-Here’s an itinerary that will take you to Byron Bay hinterland.
-And you’ll be back on time on the coast for the Sunday morning surfing session.
+Here’s an itinerary that will take you to Byron Bay hinterland with things to do in Nimbin for nature lovers.
+And you can be back on time on the coast for your Sunday morning surfing session.

 Nimbin: an Australian village with character